aerdman1/henryhowler/docs/Through the Decades/1980s-1/stories-5/letter-from-dan-to-chip.md

 ---
 ## 1 Summer in Ohio

-****Dan Notes:  I was 19 and in between my freshman and sophomore year at Clarion College.
+****I was 19 and in between my freshman and sophomore year at Clarion College.
 I worked at Punderson as a life guard.
 I got to work every day on a 175 cc Honda motorcycle.
 Around this time, I bought Sharie’s step father’s (Bill Head) 360 Honda.
 I was an insufferable born again Christian, trying to change the world, one family member at a time, much smarter than everyone around me.**

 **At the time of this letter, Patrick and his friend Erick were riding 10 speed bike from California to Chagrin Falls.****